 Regular meetings are held in each quarter of the calendar year at a date, time, and location to be determined by the President of the Planning Commission.
-Public notices of meetings are provided in the Hinton News and by flyers posted at entry points to the Summers County Courthouse and the Memorial Building.
+Public notices of meetings are provided in the Hinton News and in the Summers County Courthouse and the Memorial Building.

 The Summers County Planning Commission is organized in accordance with Chapter 8A, Article 2, Section 11, of the West Virginia Code in order to improve the present health, safety, and convenience and welfare of the citizens of Summers County by planning ahead to meet the needs of the future, in particular, to create a comprehensive land use management plan for those unincorporated areas of Summers County.